MattOssachuk/NHL-Dataset-Python/README.md

 game_teams_wins.xlsx - Contains data on each team's total number of wins in the NHL

-data_relationships.csv - A prepared dataset containing information on a teams total number of assists, goals, shots, hits, blocked shots and number of wins to analyze relationships
+data_relationships.csv - A prepared dataset containing information on a team's total number of assists, goals, shots, hits, blocked shots and number of wins to analyze relationships

 map.csv - A prepared dataset containing state names and their total number of goals in the NHL